Pupil Premium Strategy Statement – Brookfield Community School

 • Parenting courses – we have successfully organised a programme of parenting support sessions, led by a fantastic external speaker with a background in Child Psychology and positive parenting to provide advice and support on a number of key parenting issues e.g. peer pressure, positive discipline, and the pressures of social media.
 Attendance at these sessions has been very good and we have received extremely positive feedback from parents.
 Our pastoral team have been able to signpost vulnerable families to these sessions.

 • Support for young carers – a member of Disadvantaged team has been appointed to this role and we have significantly raised the profile of young carer support across the school, ensuring that students are quickly identified and receive appropriate interventions.
-We are working towards the Young Carers in Schools Bronze Award.
+We are proud that we have recently been awarded the ‘Young Carers in Schools’ award (run jointly by The Children’s Society and Carers Trust) in recognition of the support that we offer to these students.

 Careers Support